 Areas HIPAA GDPR Consent HIPAA permits some degree of PHI disclosure without patient consent.
 For example, healthcare providers can send PHI to another provider for treatment purposes.
-In some circumstances, a healthcare provider can disclose PHI to other providers or business associates without patient consent.
-Under GDPR, however, consent must always be given, even for patient care.
+In some , circumstances, a healthcare provider can disclose PHI to other providers or business associates without patient consent.
 Right to be forgotten Under HIPAA, medical records and other personal information can't be altered or deleted.
 In other words, although subject to privacy, the information is stored forever.
 GDPR gives data subjects the right to be forgotten, where individuals have the right to tell an organization to erase their data.
-Data breaches Under the HIPAA breach notification rule, covered entities, and business associates must notify affected individuals of breaches.
+Data breaches Under the HIPAA breach notification rule, covered entities and business associates must notify affected individuals of breaches.
 If the incident involves over 500 individuals, the organization must notify the OCR and all affected individuals within 60 days.
 With the GDPR, breach size does not matter.
 Article 33 of the GDPR places a 72-hour breach reporting deadline and requires providers to report all breaches to supervisory authorities.

-Despite the February 2019, Federal Law No 2 of 2019 (Health Data Law) which regulates the use of information technology and communications in the healthcare sector.
-Despite the enactment of Federal Law No. 2 of 2019 (Health Data Law) in February 2019, which regulates the use of information technology and communications in the healthcare sector, the identified gaps remain unaddressed.
-There is a need to strengthen controls to ensure full compliance with GDPR.
+Despite the February 2019, Federal Law No 2 of 2019 (Health Data Law) which regulates the use of information technology and communications (ITC) in the healthcare sector.
+The above gaps still need to be addresses and controls strengthening to ensure that full compliance to GDPR.